Dual-Exhaust/Stockton-Esports-Bot/README.md

 ### Settings

 #### set\_send_link

+To see the code for this setting see the Game Statistics section

 This sets a setting to send the stats link along with the stats when they get sent to a user.
 It is only for statistics related to games themselves.
 This is so that they could easily view the page the stats came from as well as get a more in depth view.